-January 30, 1973 - Former White House aide G. Gordon Liddy and former CIA and FBI veteran James McCord, Security Director of the Committee to Re-elect the President (CREEP), are found guilty of conspiracy, burglary and bugging DNC headquarters.
-Five other people indicted in the Watergate had already pleaded guilty, early in the trial.
+January 30, 1973 - Former FBI agent Liddy and former CIA employee James McCord, security director of the Committee to Re-elect the President (CREEP), are found guilty of conspiracy, burglary and bugging DNC headquarters.
+Hunt, a former CIA operative, and the four others involved ended their trials by pleading guilty.

-April 30, 1973 - Four of President Nixon's aides resign as the Watergate scandal grows.
-They are: John Dean, White House counsel; H. R. Haldeman, chief of staff; John D. Ehrlichman, assistant for domestic affairs; and Attorney General Richard G. Kleindienst.
+April 30, 1973 - Four of Nixon's top officials resign as the Watergate scandal grows: John Dean, White House counsel; H. R. Haldeman, chief of staff; John D. Ehrlichman, assistant for domestic affairs; and Attorney General Richard Kleindienst.

-May 17, 1973 - The Senate Select Committee on Presidential Campaign Activities opens hearings into the Watergate incident, chaired by Sen. Sam Ervin (D, NC).
-The hearings are televised nationally.
+May 17, 1973 - The Senate Select Committee on Presidential Campaign Activities opens hearings into the Watergate incident, chaired by Senator Sam Ervin (D, NC).
+The hearings are nationally televised.

 May 19, 1973 - Archibald Cox is appointed special prosecutor in the Watergate investigation.

-June 25-29, 1973 - Former White House counsel John Dean testifies before the Senate Select Committee about the White House, and Nixon's, involvement in the Watergate break-in and cover-up.
+June 25-29, 1973 - Dean testifies before the Senate Select Committee about the White House, and Nixon's, involvement in the Watergate break-in and cover-up.

-October 19, 1973 - The appeal is denied and the president is ordered to turn over the tapes to Mr. Cox.
-Nixon offers to give a summary of the White House conversations personally edited by him and verified by Sen. John Stennis (D, MS) instead.
-The summary offer is rejected and Mr. Cox is ordered to drop the case.
-Cox refuses.
+October 19, 1973 - The appeal is denied, and the president is ordered to turn over the tapes to Cox.
+Nixon offers to give a summary of the White House conversations personally edited by him and verified by Senator John Stennis (D, MS) instead.

 November 1, 1973 - Leon Jaworski is named the special prosecutor.

 November 21, 1973 - The White House reveals that one of the subpoenaed recordings, dated June 20, 1972, has an 18-minute gap.
-President Nixon's secretary Rose Mary Woods says she is responsible for accidentally erasing the tape.
+Nixon's secretary, Rose Mary Woods says she is responsible for accidentally erasing the tape.

 April 30, 1974 - The White House releases edited transcripts, more than 1,200 pages, of the presidential tapes.